Best Of20 min read

 Cons:

-• Free tier is very limited at just 250 contacts
+• Free tier limited at just 250 contacts

-• Not the right fit for high-volume or enterprise teams
+• Not right for high-volume or enterprise teams

 Detailed Feature Comparison Matrix